LSDtopotools/lsdfailtools/python_foresee/INSTRUCTIONS.md

 * Install the lsdfailtools software one of two ways:

-* 1) To build locally from a local Dockerfile:
+* To build locally from a local Dockerfile:

-** Download the Dockerfile from INSERT LINK
+- Download the Dockerfile from INSERT LINK

-** Place the Dockerfile in a directory then navigate there via the command line and run:
+- Place the Dockerfile in a directory then navigate there via the command line and run:

-** `docker build --tag lsdft .`
+- `docker build --tag lsdft .`

-** Then run:
-** `sudo docker run -it -v /path/to/your/cloned/repo:/LSDTopoTools -e NASA_USERNAME="username" -e NASA_PASSWORD="password"`

-** Ensure that you have already cloned the lsdfailtools repository somewhere on your machine either using git from the command line or by downloading from the github website directly and unzipping it (https://github.com/LSDtopotools/lsdfailtools.git)
+- Ensure that you have already cloned the lsdfailtools repository somewhere on your machine either using git from the command line or by downloading from the github website directly and unzipping it (https://github.com/LSDtopotools/lsdfailtools.git)
+- `sudo docker run -it -v /path/to/your/cloned/repo:/LSDTopoTools -e NASA_USERNAME="username" -e NASA_PASSWORD="password"`

-** Note: this requires a an account on the NASA EartData website (https://urs.earthdata.nasa.gov), make a login and password, click in Applications>Authorized Apps> Approve More Applications and select NASA GESDISC DATA ARCHIVE.
+- Note: this requires a an account on the NASA EartData website (https://urs.earthdata.nasa.gov), make a login and password, click in Applications>Authorized Apps> Approve More Applications and select NASA GESDISC DATA ARCHIVE.
 This will be used in the PRECIPITATION section for downloading precipitaiton data.

-* 2) To build from DockerHub: ARE WE DOING THIS?
+* To build from DockerHub: ARE WE DOING THIS?

-** Create a folder into which to put all the files, then run:
+- Create a folder into which to put all the files, then run:

-** `docker run --rm -it -v /path/to/your/folder?you?just?made:/LSDTopoTools dockerhub/dockerhub_info`
+- `docker run --rm -it -v /path/to/your/folder?you?just?made:/LSDTopoTools dockerhub/dockerhub_info`

-** This should pull the repository along with setting up your Docker container ready for analysis
+- This should pull the repository along with setting up your Docker container ready for analysis

 * You should now be inside the Docker container at the top directory of your cloned repo ready to begin!